 Instrumentation engineers have to deal with the measuring instruments to acquaint information, analyze it and troubleshoot the faults in instrumentation systems.
-This course intends to study the facts, concepts, principles of analog & digital electronic measuring instruments and apply it to measure various signals indifferent industrial applications.
+This course intends to study the facts, concepts, principles of analog &digital electronic measuring instruments and apply it to measure various signals indifferent industrial applications.

-Cours Concomes.
-Student should be able to CO1 Use analog bridges to measure given passive components.
+CO1 Use analog bridges to measure given passive components.
 CO2 Measure electrical parameters by using analog meters.
 CO3 Measure electrical parameters by using digital meters.
 CO4 Determine the electrical parameters of given signal using CRO and Function generator.